-To understand users ability to focus on sustained attention task and their response strategy, response inhibition, or motor impulsivity.
+To understand users ability to focus on visual sustained attention task and their response strategy, response inhibition, or motor impulsivity.

 Groups of participants: